-The names, ages and positions of our directors and executive officers as of June 23, 2015 are listed below:
+The names, ages and positions of our directors and executive officers as of July 10, 2015 are listed below:

-NAMES TITLE OR POSITION AGE James A. Joyce (1) Chairman, Chief Executive Officer and Secretary 53 Richard H. Tullis, PhD (2) Vice President and Chief Science Officer 70 Rodney S. Kenley (3) President and Director 65 James B. Frakes (4) Chief Financial Officer and Senior Vice President - Finance 58 Franklyn S. Barry, Jr. Director 75 Edward G. Broenniman Director 79 Chetan S. Shah, MD Director 46
+NAMES TITLE OR POSITION (5) AGE James A. Joyce (1) Chairman, Chief Executive Officer and Secretary 53 Richard H. Tullis, PhD (2) Vice President and Chief Science Officer 70 Rodney S. Kenley (3) President and Director 65 James B. Frakes (4) Chief Financial Officer and Senior Vice President - Finance 58 Franklyn S. Barry, Jr. Director 75 Edward G. Broenniman Director 79 Chetan S. Shah, MD Director 46

-(1) Effective June 1, 2001, Mr. Joyce was appointed our President and Chief Executive Officer, replacing Mr. Barry, who continues as a member of the Board of Directors.
-Mr. Joyce resigned from the position of President upon the appointment of Mr. Kenley to such position on October 27, 2010.

-- (2) Effective June 1, 2001, Dr. Tullis was appointed as our Chief Science Officer.
-Dr. Tullis resigned from the Board of Directors effective June 5, 2015. - (3) Effective October 27, 2010, Mr. Kenley was appointed as our President. - (4) Effective September 27, 2010, Mr. Frakes was appointed as our Chief Financial Officer.
+- (1) Effective June 1, 2001, Mr. Joyce was appointed our President and Chief Executive Officer, replacing Mr. Barry, who continues as a member of the Board of Directors.
+Mr. Joyce resigned from the position of President upon the appointment of Mr. Kenley to such position on October 27, 2010. - (2) Effective June 1, 2001, Dr. Tullis was appointed as our Chief Science Officer.
+Dr. Tullis resigned from the Board of Directors effective June 5, 2015. - (3) Effective October 27, 2010, Mr. Kenley was appointed as our President. - (4) Effective September 27, 2010, Mr. Frakes was appointed as our Chief Financial Officer. - (5) The Board has determined that Messrs.
+Barry, Broenniman and Shah meet the requirements to be determined as "independent directors" for all purposes, including compensation committee and audit committee purposes, under the NASDAQ rules and for federal securities law purposes.
+Messrs.
+Joyce and Kenley are not independent as they also function as our executive officers.